Location Analytics: Exploring Foot Traffic at Your New Business Location with GoodVision

 - Optimization of staff shift hours (peak hours require additional staff)

-- Analyzing your display capture rate
+- Analysing your display capture rate

 - Evaluation of KPIs of your business branches in different locations (street potential VS sales)